BenZeltser/OOP_EX3/README.md

 #### Graph center -

 The center (or Jordan center) of a graph is the set of all vertices of minimum eccentricity, that is, the set of all vertices u where the greatest distance d(u,v) to other vertices v is minimal.
 Equivalently, it is the set of vertices with eccentricity equal to the graph's radius.
 Thus vertices in the center (central points) minimize the maximal distance from other points in the graph.

+## Performance ⏲️

+#### *Also can be found within the Page's Wiki.*

+We tested how the program and it's different Algorithms perform on different Graphs and gaethered the results: